 If you are working part-time, you can continue to support yourself even when your investments are down.

 You are free to do what you like.
 As a writer on a blog, I could dedicate my time to blogging, podcasting, or even YouTubing.

 There are so many opportunities that await.
 You can leave your job and start looking for projects that pay and excite you.

 1. Not Yet Retired

 At this point, you are not retired.
-A lot of people want to be fully financially independent, but being Barista FIRE you are like 75% of the way there.
+Many people want to be fully financially independent, but being Barista FIRE, you are like 75% of the way there.
 You still need to work.

 2. Healthcare could be an issue.